VALENTECH23/alx-low_level_programming/0x00-hello_world/README.md

- a C program that prints exactly of a text
+a C program that prints exactly with proper grammar